Erixn47/CamControl/README.md

 ## 🧩 How to Use

+1. Download the Setup from [CamControl Download](http://e-development.net/CamControl/v1.0/CamControl%20Setup%201.0.0.exe)
-1. Launch the application (`CamControl Setup.exe`).
+2. Launch the application (`CamControl Setup.exe`).
-2. Select your camera or capture device.
+3. Select your camera or capture device.
-3. Choose your audio input (optional).
+4. Choose your audio input (optional).
-4. Enjoy your live feed in fullscreen with synchronized audio.
+5. Enjoy your live feed in fullscreen with synchronized audio.

 ---